Transitional and Sustainable? What's that all about? Read on, all who have an ear to listen..........

 True agricultural sustainability is time and place specific and should blend into the surrounding bio-diverse ecosystem.
 It is a journey toward becoming economically viable, ecologically sound and socially just.
 It remains the goal to strive for as we farm in harmony with nature.
 You can help.
 Desire to learn more about sustainable, transition farming and do it on this and other websites.
 Support LOCAL sustainable farmers.

 We must choose to plant the proper seeds for our future, literally and figuratively.
 BOTH kinds of seeds will produce the fruit of our tomorrows.
+As we continue our Pioneering in the Transition and Sustainable movements I want to THANK YOU for caring about all of this.
+Our Farm Family and Community keeps me very hopeful and positive about moving forward.

 Farmer Carol